-When you are through running your model for the day, blow it off with compressed air or use a soft bristled paint brush to dustoff the vehicle.
-Always disconnect and remove the battery from your model whenever the model is stored.
-If your model will be stored for a long time, then also remove the batteries from the transmitter.
-Always wear eye protection when using compressed air or spray cleaners and lubricants.
+When you are through running the model for the day, blow it off with compressed air or use a soft bristled paint brush to dust-off the vehicle.

+Always disconnect and remove the battery from the model whenever the model is stored.
+If the model will be stored for a long time, then also remove the batteries from the transmitter.